 Note however some rural jurisdictions in California may not have leash laws.
 So although these kinds of laws are pervasive, they are not universal.
-In fact, even if leash laws exist in a rural areas, owners choose to ignore the law and customarily let their dogs roam free off their property.
+In fact, even if leash laws exist in a rural areas, owners often choose to ignore the law.

 Leash laws are pervasive because they are designed to protect public safety.
 Lawmakers apparently reasoned that off leash dogs might become unpredictable, uncontrollable and aggressive when off leash in the public domain; hence, the need for these kinds of laws.

-In California dog bite lawsuits, the defendant is liable for negligence per se if their dog causes injury to a person while at large in a public domain (excluding dog parks).
-Often this happens after the dog escapes from the owner’s property (e.g.through an open door, a poorly latched gate, through an open window, a hole in a fence, etc.) and causes injury to a person either by either biting, jumping or frightening that person.
+In California, the dog owner is liable for negligence per se if their dog causes injury to a person while off- leash in a public domain (excluding dog parks).
+This may happen after the dog escapes from the owner’s property (e.g.through an open door, a poorly latched gate, through an open window, a hole in a fence, etc.) and causes injury to a person either by either biting, jumping or frightening that person.
 In those situations where the dog resided on the property of a landlord, then the landlord may also be liable if he/she knew or should have known that escape from the property by the dog was a likely possibility.

 In one dog bite lawsuit, an off-leash Rottweiler chased a man who was working on the property where the dog lived.
 The man tried to escape by running from the dog, but unfortunately ran into into the street and was hit by a car and killed.
 In another case, an elderly lady was driving her car on a rural highway, tried to swerve to avoid hitting a off-leash leash dog.
 She crashed her car in in a ditch and was severely injured.
 In another dog bite case, the dog escaped from the property of its owner and began running around excitedly in the street of a residential neighborhood.
 A neighbor tried to catch the dog by wrestling it to the ground after several unsuccessful attempts by its owner.
 However, in doing so he was bitten on the arm by the dog.
 The plaintiff argued that the jurisdiction’s applied in this case because when the bite was inflicted, the dog was at-large, off leash.
 However, defense argued that the plaintiff in his attempts to capture the dog assumed the risk of being bitten, and therefore was comparatively at fault for his injury.
 Plaintiff argued that he was acting in good faith in trying to catch an off leash dog that potentially could have caused more serious problems for public safety and for the dog itself.

-One cannot assume that use of a leash will always give an owner or caregiver greater control over their dog.
+Moreover, one cannot assume that use of a conventional leash will always give an owner greater control over a dog.
 Loss of control of a leashed dog may happen in certain circumstances: for example, dog-dog encounters while the dog is being walked.
-California leash laws assume that having the leash attached to the dog while in a public domain will afford an owner greater control over the dog.
+California leash laws assume that having a conventional leash attached to the dog while in a public domain will afford an owner greater control over the dog.
 However, this may not always happen because some owners will have difficulty controlling certain dogs (e.g. a dog who has not been properly trained) even if a leash is attached to the dog.